edgio-docs/edgio-docs/guides/static_prerendering.md

 # Static Prerendering

-This guide shows you how to configure the XDN to prenderer pages to the edge cache to improve the performance of your site.
+This guide shows you how to configure {{ PRODUCT_NAME }} to prenderer pages to the edge cache to improve the performance of your site.

 ## Overview